RuanEmanuell/icomputer/README.md

 ## iComputer

 ### What is this? 🤔
-Um site de gerenciamento de computadores, que inclui CRUDs para Computadores, Vendas e Usuários, bem como funções de login e criação de contas.
-Foi feito com HTML, CSS, Javascript, HTMX e Thymeleaf para as Views, além de Java Spring Boot e PostgreSQL no backend, e as migrações do banco de dados são feitas com Flyway.
+A computer management website, which includes CRUDs for Computers, Sales, and Users, as well as login and account creation functions.
+It was made with HTML, CSS, Javascript, HTMX and Thymeleaf for the Views, in addition to Java Spring Boot and PostgreSQL in the backend, and database migrations are done with Flyway.

 ### Where can I access it? 🖥
 You need to download the files on this repository.